iprognos/appernetic-hugo-project/content/post/what-is-hugo.md

 +++
 date = "2016-04-24T02:50:28+02:00"
-draft = false
+draft = true
 title = "What is Hugo?"

 +++
 Hugo is a general-purpose website framework.
 Technically speaking, Hugo is a static site generator.
 Unlike other systems which dynamically build a page every time a visitor requests one, Hugo does the building when you create your content.
 Since websites are viewed far more often than they are